-Lines of credit The fund participates, along with other Putnam funds, in a \$320 million syndicated unsecured committed line of credit, provided by State Street (\$160 million) and JPMorgan Chase Bank, N.A. (\$160 million), and a \$235.5 million unsecured uncommitted line of credit, provided by State Street.
-Between October 14, 2022 and May 2, 2023, the fund participated, along with other Putnam funds, in a \$100 million unsecured committed line of credit and a \$235.5 million unsecured uncommitted line of credit, both provided by State Street.
+Lines of credit Effective May 2, 2023, the fund participates, along with other Putnam funds, in a \$320 million syndicated unsecured committed line of credit, provided by State Street (\$160 million) and JPMorgan Chase Bank, N.A. (\$160 million), and a \$235.5 million unsecured uncommitted line of credit, provided by State Street.
 Borrowings may be made for temporary or emergency purposes, including the funding of shareholder redemption requests and trade settlements.
 Interest is charged to the fund based on the fund's borrowing at a rate equal to 1.25% plus the higher of (1) the Federal Funds rate and (2) the Overnight Bank Funding Rate for the committed line of credit and 1.30% plus the higher of (1) the Federal Funds rate and (2) the Overnight Bank Funding Rate for the uncommitted line of credit.
-A closing fee equal to 0.04% of the committed line of credit and 0.04% of the uncommitted line of credit has been paid by the participating funds and a \$75,000 fee has been paid by the participating funds to State Street as agent of the syndicated committed line of credit.
+A closing fee equal to 0.04% of the committed line of credit and 0.04% of the uncommitted line of credit has been paid by the participating funds to State Street as agent of the syndicated committed line of credit.
 In addition, a commitment fee of 0.21% per annum on any unutilized portion of the committed line of credit is allocated to the participating funds based on their relative net assets and paid quarterly.
 During the reporting period, the fund had no borrowings against these arrangements.